Palo-Cortex/soc-crowdstrike-falcon/README.md

 1. Clone this repository.
 2. Use the [Demisto “XSOAR” SDK](https://github.com/demisto/demisto-sdk) to upload content to Cortex XSIAM.
 3. Choose and enable correlation rules based on your detection objectives.
-4. Deploy and validate layouts, mappers, and models.
+4. Deploy and validate layouts, and models.
 5. Tune as needed for your threat model and operational needs.

 ---